Skip to main content

 Ross is thrilled to serve in the role of Treasurer, and looks forward to seeing the organization support our members while continuing to grow and prosper.

-Rabbi Sandra Berliner
+Rabbi Sandra Berliner, MSW

 She is a graduate of the Reconstructionist Rabbinical College where she received her Rabbinical Ordination and Masters of Hebrew Letters degree as well as an Honorary Doctorate of Divinity.
 Rabbi Berliner received a Masters degree in Social Work from Case Western Reserve University and her Bachelor degree in Near Eastern and Judaic Studies from Brandeis University.
 Rabbi Berliner is certified as a Jewish Chaplain by the National Association of Jewish Chaplains and is an active founding member, and past president, of that organization.